simonmichael/hledger/hledger/hledger.m4.md

 The second group above (generated-transaction, etc.) are normally hidden, with a `_` prefix added.
 This means `print` doesn't show them by default; but you can still use them in queries.
 You can add the `--verbose-tags` flag to make them visible in `print` output, which can be useful for troubleshooting.

+### Tag values

+What is allowed in a tag value ?
+Any sequence of non-comma non-newline characters, with surrounding whitespace removed.

+Note a tag can have multiple values, if the tag is repeated.
+Eg `; foo:a, foo:b`.

 ## Directives